 What is the current state of physician-assisted dying in America?

 While in the past, only two or three states at the time considered physician-assisted dying bills, in the 2015 legislative session no fewer than 25 states and in the 2016 session 20 jurisdictions considered such bills.
-We saw our greatest victory in California, where the End of Life Option Act goes into effect on June 9, 2016.
+We saw our greatest victory in California, where the End of Life Option Act went into effect on June 9, 2016.

 How can I promote Death with Dignity in my community?